connexcs/docs/docs/customer.md

 You are able to add the customer package and its quantity for their ease in just one click.

-1. Click on the **‘+’** button.
+1. Click the **`+`** button.
-2. Fill out the details of the dialogue box which includes: Package name and quantity in digits and also check or uncheck the Auto Decrement Credit as shown in the image below.
-Auto decrement will debit the package amount from the customer account depending on the quantity.
+2. Fill in the dialogue box with relevant details.
+Checking **Auto Decrement** will debit the package amount from the customer account depending on the quantity.
 3. Press **Save** button.

 ![alt text][customer-package]

-You can also choose the package duration, the quantity, the cost and the frequency by clicking on the drop down arrow in the Package box.
+You can also choose package duration, quantity, cost, and frequency by clicking the drop down arrow in the Package box.

 ![alt text][customer-package1]

 ## Contacts

-1. Click on Management> Customers
+1. Click **Management**>**Customers**.
-2. Click on the customer name
+2. Select a customer from the list.

    ![alt text][customer]

 3. Enter the contact name.
-4. Enter the Email address.
-This email address will be used for login.
+4. Enter the email address used to log in.
-5. Check the Auto generate password box if you would like the password to be generated online and the generated password will be sent via email.
+5. Check the **Auto Generate Password** box to have a password generated online and sent via email.
 Unchecking the box will let you manually set the password.
 6. You may enter any information on **public** notes.
 These notes will be displayed on the customer portal when logged in.
-The **private** notes will only display on the control panel.
-These notes will **not** be displayed on the customer portal.
+Private notes will display in the control panel.
-7. Click Save
+7. Click **`Save`**.

  ![alt text][contacts-2]